eagronin/weather-classification-spark-acquire/README.md

 The [next section](https://eagronin.github.io/weather-classification-spark-prepare/) explores and cleans the data.

+This project is based on assignments from Big Data Specialization by University of California San Diego on Coursera.

+The analysis for this project was performed in Spark.

 # Data

 The file **daily_weather.csv** was downloaded from the Coursera website and saved on the Cloudera cloud.